munificent/craftinginterpreters/book/the-lox-language.md

 I don't know *why* that is, but people naturally seem to prefer a class-based ("Classic"?
 "Classy"?) style.
-Prototypes *are* simpler in the language, but it seems to be that why by <span name="waterbed">pushing</span> the complexity onto the user.
-So, for Lox, we'll cut out the middle man and go right to putting classes in the language.
+Prototypes *are* simpler in the language, but it seems to accomplish that only by <span name="waterbed">pushing</span> the complexity onto the user.
+So, for Lox, we'll save our users the trouble and bake classes into the language.

 <aside name="waterbed">